estebanrfp/iotos-lite/README.md

 # IOT OS Lite

-A mock light Internet of things OS dashboard app.
+A Lightweight Internet of things dashboard app.

 Designed with a mix of transparent overlays and material design principles.